Skip to main content

 What is DollarStore?

-DollarStore is a zero-fee stablecoin swap protocol.
-It lets you swap between stablecoins (USDC, USDT) at exactly 1:1, with no slippage and no fees.
+DollarStore is open-source smart contract software that enables zero-fee stablecoin swaps.
+Users can swap between stablecoins (USDC, USDT) at exactly 1:1, with no slippage and no fees.

 What's the catch?

 Time.
-If reserves are available, swaps are instant.
-If not, you wait in a queue until someone deposits what you need.
+If supply is available, the protocol executes swaps instantly.
+If not, users wait in a queue until someone supplies what they need.

-If you're swapping stablecoins and care more about price than speed.
-On a DEX, you lose 0.01-0.3% to slippage and fees.
-On DollarStore, you get exactly 1:1.
+For users swapping stablecoins who care more about price than speed.
+On a DEX, users lose 0.01-0.3% to slippage and fees.
+The DollarStore protocol executes at exactly 1:1.

 Is there a token?